-Delta Levees Special Flood Control Projects (Delta Special Projects) works directly with local agencies to provide critical financial assistance for flood protection, habitat, and studies of features that affect levee stability in the Delta.
+The Delta Levees Special Flood Control Projects sub-program (Delta Special Projects) works directly with local agencies to provide critical financial assistance for flood protection, habitat, and studies of features that affect levee stability in the Delta.
 This funding protects and enhances the economic, environmental and cultural resources in the Delta.
-The sub-program is authorized under the CWC to provide funding to safeguard public benefits, including water supply, roads, utilities, urbanized areas, water quality, recreation, navigation, and fish and wildlife, from flood hazards.
-The program mitigates the habitat impacts of each project and ensures a net long-term habitat improvement in the Delta.
+The sub-program is authorized under the CWC to provide funding to safeguard public benefits, including water supply, roads, utilities, urbanized areas, water quality, recreation, navigation, and fish and wildlife from flood hazards.
+The Delta Special Projects sub-program mitigates the habitat impacts of each project, and ensures a net long-term habitat improvement in the Delta.

-Projects are periodically funded by the program based on applications received that meet the goals and objectives published by DWR for the Delta.
-The goals are guided by CWAP and the Delta Plan.
-Since its inception, the program has invested approximately \$300 million in the Delta for flood protection, related habitat projects, and other program purposes.
-The program was originally authorized to address flooding on the eight western Delta islands.
-It was expanded in 1996 to the entire Delta and to portions of the Suisun Marsh as outlined in Section 12311 of the CWC.
+Projects are periodically funded by the sub-program based on applications meeting the goals and objectives published by DWR for the Delta.
+These goals are guided by the CWC, the California Water Action Plan (DWR, 2014), and the Delta Plan (Delta Stewardship Council, 2013).
+Priorities for this sub-program's investments are approved by the California Water Commission, as prescribed by the CWC.
+Since its inception, the Delta Special Projects sub-program has invested approximately \$300 million in the Delta for flood protection, related habitat projects, and other sub-program purposes.
+The Delta Special Projects sub-program was originally authorized to address flooding on the eight western Delta islands, and was expanded in 1996 to encompass the entire Delta and portions of the Suisun Marsh as outlined in CWC Section 12311.